-During 2017, we and certain of our subsidiaries entered into a share exchange agreement with DISH and certain of its subsidiaries.
-We, and certain of our subsidiaries, received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by us and one of our subsidiaries (together, the "Tracking Stock") in exchange for 100% of the equity interests of certain of our subsidiaries that held substantially all of our former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
-Following the consummation of the Share Exchange, we no longer operate our former EchoStar Technologies businesses, the Tracking Stock was retired and is no longer outstanding, and all agreements, arrangements and policy statements with respect to the Tracking Stock terminated.
-As a result of the Share Exchange, the operating results of the EchoStar Technologies businesses have been presented as discontinued operations and as such, have been excluded from continuing operations and segment results for all periods presented in our accompanying Consolidated Financial Statements.
-See Note 4 for further discussion of our discontinued operations.
+During 2017, EchoStar and certain of its and our subsidiaries entered into a share exchange agreement with DISH and certain of its subsidiaries.
+EchoStar, and certain of its and our subsidiaries, received all of the shares of the Hughes Retail Preferred Tracking Stock previously issued by EchoStar and us (together, the "Tracking Stock") in exchange for 100% of the equity interests of certain of EchoStar subsidiaries that held substantially all of EchoStar's former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
+Following the consummation of the Share Exchange, EchoStar no longer operate its former EchoStar Technologies businesses, the Tracking Stock was retired and is no longer outstanding, and all agreements, arrangements and policy statements with respect to the Tracking Stock terminated.